tier4/driving_log_replayer/docs/result_format/index.en.md

 ## Output JSON file

-JSONL is used because it is more compact when generating output logfiles.
+JSONL is used because it is appendable, and one result can be appended per topic subscription.
 However, it is easier to read a JSON file format when investigating the files manually.
 Therefore, when simulations are run using driving_log_replayer_cli, the JSON file is also output by default.